 The status of Gullah and Bahamian Creole English (BahCE) within the Atlantic English creoles and their historical relationship with African American Vernacular English (AAVE) have long been a matter of discussion.
 It was assumed that Gullah and BahCE are ‘sister’ varieties sharing an immediate ancestor in the eighteenth-century creole English spoken on plantations in the American South.
 We present historical and linguistic data, including a statistical analysis of 253 phonological, lexical, and grammatical features found in eight Atlantic English creoles, to show that Gullah and BahCE are indeed closely related — so closely in fact that BahCE must be considered a ‘diaspora variety’ not of AAVE but of Gullah.

 2019.
 World Englishes, Migration, and Diaspora.
 In The Cambridge Handbook of World Englishes, ► pp. 120 ff.

 Zullo, Davide, Simone E. Pfenninger & Daniel Schreier

-This list is based on CrossRef data as of 07 april 2021.
+This list is based on CrossRef data as of 18 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.